cyachen/cyachen.github.io/README.md

 ## Intro

 I am currently a first year master student at Department of Artificial Intelligence, Chinese Academy of Sciences University.
 I'm now studying at NLPR, Institute of Automation, CAS.
-My advisor is PRof.Dong-ming Yan.
+My advisor is Prof.Dong-ming Yan.

 ## CV